 When you are pregnant, every infection around suddenly becomes ten times more dangerous.
-This is due to the fact that you are more vulnerable than you’d have been if you didn’t have a baby growing within you.
+This is because you are more vulnerable due to a baby growing within you.
 To protect you and your child, here are six dangerous pregnancy infections you should pay special attention to.
 We have also included advice on what you can do, should you ever have to deal with them.

-During pregnancy, this can be dangerous for both mother and baby, so it’s important to seek advice early if you think you may have chickenpox.
+During pregnancy, this can be dangerous for both mother and baby, so it’s important to seek advice early.
 Around 95% of women are immune to chickenpox infection.
-But if you’ve never had chickenpox (or you’re unsure if you’ve had it) and you come into contact with a child or adult who does, speak to your GP, obstetrician or midwife immediately.
+Still, if you’ve never had chickenpox (or you’re unsure if you’ve had it) and you come into contact with anyone who does, speak to your GP, obstetrician or midwife immediately.

 2. CMV (cytomegalovirus)

 This is a common virus that is part of the herpes group, which can also cause cold sores and chickenpox.
 CMV infections are common in young children.
 Infection can be dangerous during pregnancy as it can cause problems for unborn babies, such as hearing loss, visual impairment or blindness, learning difficulties and epilepsy.

 This is carried by up to 30% of people and causes no problem in most pregnancies but, in a small number, it can infect the baby, usually just before or during labour, leading to serious illness.

 If you’ve already had a baby who had a GBS infection, you should be offered antibiotics during labour to reduce the chances of your new baby getting the infection.
 GBS infection of the baby is more likely if: